openalea/openalea.rtfd.io/doc/tutorials/visualea/beginner.rst

       You can search for a particuliar node in the Search tab.

 #.
 In the Package Manager tab, drag the ``read`` node from the *openalea.file* package to the
-   workshop.
+   workspace.
 It should now appear on the canvas.
 #.
 In the workspace, right click on the ``read`` node and choose "Open Widget".
    Then browse for the "stand.csv" file (no need to validate anything, changes are automatically taken into account so you can simply close the window).